Market Insights

 Indicators

 - Employment.
-Employers added 228,000 jobs in March, higher than the 140,000 jobs economists were expecting.
-Unemployment edged up to 4.2%.
-Annualized wage growth rose 3.8% in March, cooler than February’s 4% rise.
+Employers added 177,000 jobs in April, more than the 133,000 jobs economists were expecting.
+Unemployment was unchanged at 4.2%.
+Annualized wage growth remained steady at 3.8% in April, unchanged from the previous month.

-New home sales rose 7.4% in March.
-The median new home sales price fell 1.9% from the prior month to $403,600.
-There were 503,000 unsold new homes on the market, equal to 8.3 months of supply at the current pace of sales.
+New home sales rose 10.9% in April over the prior month, aided by builder incentives aimed at improving affordability.
+Year over year, new home sales rose by 3.3%.
+There were 504,000 unsold new homes on the market in April, equal to 8.1 months of supply at the current pace of sales.

 - Durable Goods Orders.
-Orders of manufactured goods designed to last three years or longer increased 9.2% in March, higher than expected.
-Commercial aircraft orders drove much of the gain, with most other areas reporting lackluster orders.
+Orders of manufactured goods designed to last three years or longer declined 6.3% in April, which was better than expected.

 The Fed